sanity-io/sanity-plugin-scheduled-publishing/README.md

 export default defineConfig({
   // ...
-  plugins: [
+  plugins: [scheduledPublishing()],
-    scheduledPublishing(),
-  ],
   document: {
     actions: (previousActions, {schemaType}) => {
       /*
        * Please note that this will only alter the visibility of the button in the studio.
        * Users with document publish permissions will be able to create schedules directly
        * via the Scheduled Publishing API.
        */
       if (schemaType.name !== 'movie') {
-        // Remove the schedule action from any documents that is not 'movie'. return previousActions.filter(action => action !== ScheduleAction)
+        // Remove the schedule action from any documents that is not 'movie'. return previousActions.filter((action) => action !== ScheduleAction)
       }
       return previousActions
     },